 I joined an organized tour and paid 70bs for the transportation along with 15bs each for the entrance fees to both sites.
 I was also advised to bring snacks and water because we would not be stopping for lunch during the tour.

-I was picked up at my hotel by a very rickety old bus at 8am.
+A very rickety old bus picked me up at my hotel at 8am.
 I was expecting the bus to pick up more passengers, but I wasn’t expecting it to take over two hours and to pass by my hotel a second time.
 That’s exactly what happened – they pick someone up from the hotel across the street.
 I would’ve enjoyed the extra sleep!
 By the time we had picked everyone up, it was quite a multinational group.
 The other passengers were from England, Colombia, Mexico, Brazil, and Slovenia.
 We all got along quite well and had some good laughs.

 The bus chugged along the road to Chacaltaya, just 30km outside of La Paz.
 The landscape outside the city was bare and rocky and we had a stop to get a nice view of Chacaltaya and its sister mountain, the snowcapped 6000m Huayna Potosí.